Ghost Hound

-Ghost Hound (神霊狩/GHOST HOUND, Shinreigari/Gōsuto Haundo) is an anime television series, created by Production I.G and Masamune Shirow, noted for being the creator of the Ghost in the Shell series.
+Ghost Hound (神霊狩/GHOST HOUND, Shinreigari/Gōsuto Haundo) is an anime television series, created by Production I.G and Masamune Shirow, renowned as being the creator of the Ghost in the Shell franchise.
 The original concept and design was first developed by Shirow in 1987.
 It is Production I.G's 20th anniversary project and was first announced at the 2007 Tokyo International Anime Fair.

-The series is staffed by director Ryūtarō Nakamura, scriptwriter Chiaki J. Konaka, character designer and chief animation director Mariko Oka, and art director Hiromasa Ogura.
-It premiered on Thursday, October 18, 2007 in Japan on WOWOW at 23:30 JST.
-A manga adaptation, featuring art by Kanata Asahi, has also been serialized in Comic Blade.
+The series is staffed by director Ryūtarō Nakamura, screenwriter Chiaki J. Konaka, character designer and chief animation director Mariko Oka, and art director Hiromasa Ogura.
+It premiered on Thursday, October 18, 2007, in Japan on WOWOW at 23:30 JST.
+A manga adaptation, featuring art by Kanata Asahi, has been serialized in Comic Blade.

 Storyline and setting

 In the small town of Suiten, located in a remote mountain region on the island of Kyūshū, reality and the spirit realm collide.
 Ghosts and paranormal occurrences appear in the real world, spreading through the town.
-Three high school boys, Tarō, Makoto and Masayuki, who have all had traumatic experiences in their childhood, observe the strange occurrences happening at Suiten.
+Three junior high school boys, Tarō, Makoto and Masayuki, who have all had traumatic experiences in their childhood, observe the strange occurrences happening at Suiten.
 Together, they investigate by entering the spirit realm, or the Unseen World, although no human is supposed to be able to do so.
 The three boys are granted entrance, only to realize the key to their childhood traumas lies within this Unseen World.
 The local Shinto priest and his daughter, Miyako, also become involved in the occurrences.